 Stage 3: The joint Google account

-We finally bit the bullet and created a joint account when we moved to France.
-The prospect of signing up for a gazillion new services and websites seemed a lot more appealing with one ID.
-No more having to figure out what we can share and how with every service; now everything is accessible to both of us.
+We finally bit the bullet and created a new joint Google account when we moved to France to be used in addition to our personal Google accounts (it’s a good thing you can have many Google accounts).
+The prospect of signing up for a gazillion new services and websites seemed a lot more appealing with one common ID.
+No more having to figure out what we can share and how with every service; now everything we both need is accessible to both of us.
 Every.
 Little.
 Thing.

 We don’t have to ping each other in the middle of the day for a password, document, or number.
 We know where to look and find it, even if it’s the other person who added it.
 And we don’t need to spend hours figuring out how to share something, or if a service allows sharing in the first place.
 Or worse, how much sharing it allows.
 That used to be a huge headache with smart home devices.

-Everything from HelloFresh and TicketMaster to our boiler maintenance contract and smart home devices is managed with this account.
+Everything from HelloFresh and TicketMaster to our boiler's maintenance contract and smart home devices is managed with this account.